Barbara F. Atkinson: University of Kansas Medical Center

 Atkinson left Pennsylvania to become the chair for the KU Medical Center's Department of Pathology and Laboratory Medicine in 2000.
 Just two years later in 2002, she was named the sixth executive dean for the school of medicine, which oversees both the Kansas City and Wichita, Kansas campuses.
 As Executive Vice Chancellor, Atkinson made her number one priority to achieve the National Cancer Institute's comprehensive cancer center designation for KU's Cancer Center, which was designated on July 12, 2012.
-During her time as executive vice chancellor, she opened a new campus for the medical school in Salina, Kansas in 2011, oversaw the Medical Center's largest research operations expansion, and expanded it's Wichita campus to a four-year school.
+During her time as executive vice chancellor, she opened a new campus for the medical school in Salina, Kansas in 2011, oversaw the Medical Center's largest research operations expansion, and expanded its Wichita campus to a four-year school.
 Atkinson retired on June 30, 2012, and left as the first and only woman to serve as both the executive vice chancellor and executive dean for the Medical Center.

 In April 2010, US President Barack Obama appointed Atkinson to the Presidential Commission for the Study of Bioethical Issues.

 From July 2009 to August 2009, Atkinson served as the interim chancellor for the University of Kansas.